 From its establishment in 1988, Bremerton has been striving to create a sustainable future.
-The environment that supports us is of immense value and we hope our practises reflect that.
-As a family owned and run business, our ethos is to pass on our property in an improved environmental position for the next generation of Winemakers and Vignerons.
-Our participation in a regional environmental risk management program means that we are committed to addressing issues facing our local environment.
+They acknowldge the environment that supports them is of immense value and their practises reflect that.
+As a family owned and run business, their ethos is to pass on the property in an improved environmental position for the next generation of winemakers and vignerons.
+Their participation in a regional environmental risk management program means that they are committed to addressing issues facing the local environment.
 Continual plantings of native species throughout our estate have ensured the development of well established native corridors, essential for our native wildlife as it provides a safe haven for them to inhabit.
-Our commitment to nature conservation is ongoing and is an area of Environmental Management we pride ourselves on.
+Their commitment to nature conservation is ongoing and is an area of environmental management they pride ourselves on.

-The Bremerton cellar door, originally built in 1866 from local limestone and timbers, was the barn and stables for the Bremerton Lodge Homestead.
-The Willson family carefully restored the buildings in 1994 to blend timelessly with the winery.
-The Cellar Door is right in the heart of the Langhorne Creek wine region and only 50 minutes drive from Adelaide, making it the ideal place for a long leisurely lunch with family and friends.
-Lunch is available daily and can be enjoyed in the lovely atmosphere of the Cellar Door or outside (weather permitting).
-Experience fresh, light flavours with a focus on regional produce, designed with perfect harmony to Bremerton wines.
-Try one of the platters, picnic boxes or a homemade pizza!
+In 2021, Bremerton officially opened its new tasting room that sits alongside the winery’s historic 1866 barn after a multi-million dollar investment.
+The original cellar door, built in 1866 from local limestone and timbers, was the barn and stables for the Bremerton Lodge Homestead.
+The tasting room is right in the heart of the Langhorne Creek wine region and only 45 minutes drive from Adelaide, making it the ideal place for a long leisurely lunch with family and friends.
+Experience a selection of different tasting experiences and menus with a focus on regional produce, designed with perfect harmony to Bremerton wines.

 Did you know...